techidaily/site-iphone-unlock/source/_posts/in-2024-how-to-unlock-apple-iphone-15-pro-without-swiping-up-6-ways-drfone-by-drfone-ios.md

 Understanding the details of unlocking a Total Wireless phone opens up many compelling reasons to pursue this task.
 It enables users to bypass limitations and enjoy the benefits of a more liberated mobile experience.
 Given below are some of the many reasons why you should go for **unlocking a Total Wireless phone**:

 1. **Switching Carriers:** Total Wireless phones are often locked to their network, which limits users to their services.
-[Unlocking allows users to switch to other carriers](https://drfone.wondershare.com/sim-unlock/carrier-unlock-android-phone.html)for better plans, coverage, or services that suit their needs.
+[Unlocking allows users to switch to other carriers](https://drfone.wondershare.com/sim-unlock/carrier-unlock-android-phone.html) for better plans, coverage, or services that suit their needs.
 2. **International Travel:** On Total Wireless, international roaming options might be limited or expensive.
 Unlocking the phone enables the use of local SIM cards abroad.
 This offers more cost-effective communication options during travel.
 3. **Network Compatibility:** Total Wireless phones don't work with other carriers due to specific network configurations.
 Unlocking enables these devices to work with a broader range of networks, enhancing usability.